-Links to Other Policies
+17 Links to Other Policies

 This policy should be viewed in light of the Local Offer, Safeguarding Policy, Behaviour Policy and Health and Safety Policy and Attendance which will give details of support for administering of medicine in school, personal care needs, unwanted behaviour, avoiding exclusions and increasing attendance.
+A separate SEN information report will be on the school website for the Canopy.